 Watch out for online lenders

 - Illegally high interest rates or fees.
-Lenders that charge rates above the $60 per $100 rate are breaking federal payday loan regulations surrounding allowable interest rates.
-Make sure to report their activities to Consumer Protection at (867) 667‑5111.
+Lenders that charge more than $60 in fees per $100 borrowed are breaking federal payday loan regulations.
+Report their illicit activities to Consumer Protection at 867‑667‑5111.

 - Identity theft.
 Online lenders have been known to sell personal and banking information from borrowers to third-parties, leading to identity theft and hacked bank accounts.
-Avoid handing over direct deposit information and be wary of lenders who want personal details like your Social Insurance Number.
+Be careful when handing over your personal information, especially when it comes to details like your Social Insurance Number.

-Since Yukon doesn’t impose the same payday loan regulations as other parts of the country, there are more risks associated with borrowing short-term loans both online and in-person.
-Make sure to read the fine print on payday loan contracts and look for short-term loan alternatives wherever possible.
+Since the Yukon doesn’t impose the same payday loan regulations as other parts of the country, there are more risks associated with borrowing payday loans both online and in-person.
+Make sure to read the fine print on payday loan contracts and look for alternative financing options whenever possible.

-How to file a complaint against a lender
+How to file a complaint against a Yukon payday loan lender

 Yukon assistance programs